 Intermittent Fasting: Why it Works

-On the last day of July 2016, I weighed an even 200 pounds and had a BMI of 25.5%.
+On the last day of July 2016, I weighed an even 200 pounds and was packing 25.5% of body fat.
 The next day, I kicked off a 365-day challenge to improve my health in which I worked out 5-7 days a week and aimed to keep my calorie count at or below 14,000 per week (2,000 per day on average).

-To my own surprise, I made it through the full year and this past July 31 found myself at 187 pounds with a BMI of 20.2%.
+To my own surprise, I made it through the full year and this past July 31 found myself at 187 pounds with a BF% of 20.2%.

 If you’re a stat junkie like me, that means I lost 6.5% of my body weight and 20.8% of my body fat.
 Not bad for a year’s work, right?
 I was sleeping better and had more energy, but I couldn’t shake the negatives of the plan.
 I reduced my diet, which is already affected by allergies, and was largely on a diet consisting of: